Insights

 Most importantly, plan for interoperability from the beginning.
 Users will bring their own devices.
 Your product should be ready to speak their language.

-The wearable ecosystem is powerful but fragmented.
+The wearable device ecosystem is powerful but fragmented.
 Each device has its own story, audience, and API.

-For developers, the key is not to choose one over another — but to build flexible systems that can connect to all of them.
+For health app development teams, the key is not to choose one over another but to build flexible systems that can connect to all of them.

 Unified health APIs make that possible.
 They save time, reduce technical debt, and allow your team to focus on creating experiences users love instead of managing integrations.